stefcameron/yllr/README.md

 Those specialized functions would unnecessarily bloat this library since a project usually already has an existing, consistent way of checking a condition.

-With that in mind, instead of having code like this throughout your code base:
+With that in mind, instead of having code like this throughout your code base...

     function add(left, right) {
         if (typeof left !== 'number') {